Heatblur-Simulations/f-4e-manual/src/dcs/mission_editor.md

 > 💡 Variance goes in both directions, your Phantom can also be faster than it
 > is supposed to be.

-Condition and wear also change the chance of random failures.
+Condition and wear also change the chance of failures.
 Each component has a mean operating time.
-At spawn, an expected lifetime is drawn at random around that mean.
+At spawn, an expected lifetime is drawn around that mean.
 Higher wear and lower condition make failures more likely.

-When you spawn a new **Random** aircraft, each component’s wear is drawn by using its own lifetime, the aircraft’s overall hours, and the global wear setting.
-Subcomponents can end up with different wear than their parent component.

-If a **Persistent** aircraft is loaded, wear and condition for each component are read from the saved aircraft.

 ### Aircraft Condition